alex-driedger/Nurdles/README.md

 Nurdles
 ==============

-Nurdles is a web/mobile app for managing volunteer-collected beach cleanup data (including surveys, reports and ratings).
+Nurdles is a web/mobile app for managing volunteer-collected beach cleanup data (including surveys, reports, and ratings).
 Nurdles' beach survey form is consistent with the Ocean Conservancy's Ocean Trash Data Form.

 IMPORTANT: The sizing of this app is different.
 In clients/web/index.html it says